pauroger/exp-net-fundamentals-2025-Q2/projects/week1/linux_networking/JOURNAL.md

 # Journal

-## Communicate between the Ubunto and RedHat box
+## Communicate between the Ubuntu and RedHat box

 In the top terminal, I'm logged into the **Ubuntu EC2 instance**.
 I initiate a `ping` to the IP address `10.200.123.135`, which is the IP bound to interface